Long Island Woman Charged With Using Bitcoin To Launder Money To Support ISIS

 Shahnaz is a U.S. citizen born in Pakistan.
 She lives in the town of Brentwood, N.Y., where she was working as a lab technician in a Manhattan hospital until June, when she quit her job.
 The government says Shahnaz was detained on July 31 at John F. Kennedy airport as she was headed to Pakistan by way of Istanbul, from where they believe she intended to enter Syria and join ISIS.

-"As a healthcare professional, in 2016, Ms. Shahnaz was a volunteer with the Syrian American Medical Society assisting other healthcare providers in delivering life-saving medical care to Syrian refugees," her attorney, Steve Zissou, tells NPR.
-"She witnessed the suffering of the refugees first hand.
+"As a health care professional, in 2016, Ms. Shahnaz was a volunteer with the Syrian American Medical Society assisting other health care providers in delivering lifesaving medical care to Syrian refugees," her attorney, Steve Zissou, tells NPR.
+"She witnessed the suffering of the refugees firsthand.
 Her humanitarian efforts then and since were motivated by her commitment to helping alleviate the plight of the people in the Middle East."

-According to Justice Department court filings, the defendant used more than a dozen credit cards — six of which allegedly were fraudulently obtained — to buy approximately $62,700 in Bitcoin and other cryptocurrencies.
+According to Justice Department court filings, the defendant used more than a dozen credit cards — six of which allegedly were fraudulently obtained — to buy approximately $62,700 in bitcoin and other cryptocurrencies.
 The government says Shahnaz converted the cryptocurrencies back to U.S. dollars and deposited the funds into a checking account in her name.
 She also allegedly obtained a $22,500 loan from a Manhattan bank.

 The Justice Department says Shahnaz then began transferring money abroad to support ISIS, while taking measures to disguise the nature and purpose of the funds and avoid transaction reporting requirements.